domasvz1/space-invaders/README.md

 Annoying things...

 well this took me an hour to figure out.. my movemnt of rigidbody is x y and not z, when using Vector3.
 This might be handy for anyone using this someday

+# Workflow itself:

+- To set up workflow used Favro board with "To do" "Doing" "Testing" and "Done" columns.
+I have not written any tests for my game.